-- 1. We believe students are our number one priority, and it is our obligation to meet their everchanging needs. - 2.
+- 1. We believe students are our number-one priority, and it is our obligation to meet their ever-changing needs. - 2.
 We believe everyone in our school community must be committed to a shared partnership of responsibility toward meeting the needs of our students. - 3.
 We believe character, including compassion, kindness, forgiveness, and honesty, must guide us in meeting the challenge and reality of constant change. - 4.
-We believe decisions must be fair, based on relevant data and ultimately be in the best interests of our students. - 5.
-We believe we must model what we are teaching as parents, community members, or educators. - 6.
-We believe the teaching and learning needs of students are constantly changing; therefore, our teaching tools, methods, and technology must also change. - 7.
+We believe decisions must be fair, based on relevant data, and ultimately in the best interests of our students. - 5.
+We believe we must model what we are teaching as parents, community members, and educators. - 6.
+We believe the educational needs of students are constantly changing; therefore, our teaching tools, methods, and technology must also change. - 7.
 We believe a positive atmosphere is essential, and failure is not an option. - 8.
 We believe parent and community participation is critical to the educational and emotional development of our students. - 9.
 We believe extracurricular activities promote self-discipline and responsibility in our students. - 10.
 We believe staff development is essential to the development and implementation of a high-quality, research/standards-based educational program.

-All components of our philosophy align with our mission statement, providing each student with the resources necessary to ensure that our mission statement becomes a reality.
+All components of our philosophy align with our mission statement, providing each student with the resources necessary to ensure that it becomes a reality.